Click on the charts to see a larger version

 Chart Style 3

-The chart can also be used to tally and document behavior.
+The charts can also be used to tally and document behavior.

 Chart Style 1